The COVID-19 Feature: Is There an Unwelcome Tracking Application in Your Device?

 - The “track and trace” rant took over the internet like a gazing fire.
 This application has been downloaded automatically under COVID-19 exposure notifications.

 Facts: Privacy Nightmare or COVID-19 Panacea?

-Fast Forward: Google and Apple have also suggested to work on the creation of an environment that operates without the application need.
+Fast Forward: Google and Apple have also suggested working on the creation of an environment that operates without the application need.
 They, however, are unclear of how it will work in the current capacity.

-Learning point: Based on the fact, we have learned that neither Google nor Apple have uploaded the application without the explicit permission, ensuring that no automatic installation has taken place.
+Learning point: Based on the fact, we have learned that neither Google nor Apple has uploaded the application without explicit permission, ensuring that no automatic installation has taken place.

 How can I turn on or off this update?

 For the iPhone, this notably altered and improved the face recognition features, while fixing bugs.
 The settings can be installed by going to General > Software Update.
-Once the update has been done, the Face ID will promptly display your PIN in case of inability to recognize.
-Recently it has been an issue that Face ID keeps displaying PIN multiple times when it fails recognizing your face, especially when you are wearing masks in public.
+Once the update has been done, the Face ID will promptly display your PIN in case of inability to recognize it.
+Recently it has been an issue that Face ID keeps displaying PIN multiple times when it fails to recognize your face, especially when you are wearing masks in public.

 Frequently Asked Questions

 I’m concerned about my privacy; will it breach privacy concerns?

 A. There are privacy concerns, however, most countries are adopting this and are placing health concerns above privacy concerns.
 The concerns have been raised that the data must be limited to healthcare professionals/ agencies and anonymity has to be respected, yet protected, while using the information.